The Role of a Research Assistant in Public Health

 Research assistants may have the opportunity to present study findings at research conferences through poster or oral presentations.
 Research assistants more commonly support in the preparation of reports but depending on the funding and structure of the organization, you may have access to professional development opportunities that allow you to present findings on behalf of the research team.

-• Research Design:
+• Research design:

 While assistants support at various stages of the research process, contributing to the development of studies is typically outside of the scope of these positions.
 The research design process requires years of experience and extensive knowledge of research methods.
 This will be led by the primary researcher.

-• Complex Analyses:
+• Complex analyses:

 While research assistants are expected to analyze data, there are some analytical methods that require extensive education and experience.
 For example, complex statistical analyses on census data may require a health research team to make subjective decisions about how what data is included in the data set and how it is categorized.
 An experienced statistician is typically consulted for this type of high-level thinking.